queensferryme/hugo-theme-texify/exampleSite/content/about.md

 ---
+layout: "single"
 title: "About"
-date: 2019-07-25T23:11:23+08:00
-draft: false
-layout: "about"
 ---

-Welcome to [Verse](hhttps://github.com/queensferryme/hugo-theme-verse), a hugo theme designed for personal blogging.
+Welcome to [TeXify](hhttps://github.com/queensferryme/hugo-theme-texify), a hugo theme designed for personal blogging.